 With no leads and no contact from Keisha, all anyone could do was wait for any tips on where she could be.

-After months of searching, Keiana discovered her daughter Keisha had passed away.
+After months of searching, Nickeisha Holloman’s skeletal remains were found in August 2018 near Mt.
+Airy.
 Naturally, Keiana wants answers.
 The lack of information is incredibly devastating to the family, especially to Keisha's grandfather who has terminal cancer.
 He knew his granddaughter wouldn't leave without at least saying goodbye and that she loved him.

 No mother should lose her daughter in this way.
 Had Keiana received helped from police when she initially requested it, perhaps things would have been a little different.